AyeshaIrshad1337/Woven/README.md

 # 📚 Woven Book Recommender System 🧶
 ![image](https://user-images.githubusercontent.com/104616632/226476587-fff5bcb8-98f5-453c-9098-cb36b3c8f735.png)
 Woven is a collaborative book recommendation system that helps users find books based on their reading preferences.
 The system uses a collaborative filtering approach to recommend books to users by comparing their preferences with other users who have similar interests.

 👨‍💻 This project is built with Python.
+## Dataset used:
+### Note  :
+you will find book.csv missing in the repositry i tried uploading it but the file was too big.
+Here you can access the full dataset :  https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset

 ## Preview
 [Woven.webm](https://github.com/AyeshaIrshad1337/Woven/assets/104616632/be7bb209-0dc0-44c1-930e-57a0a5e84da6)